mirage/mirage-www/tmpl/blog/introducing-x509.md

 ### The problem of authentication

-When establishing a secure connection to a remote server, often the authenticity of the remote server should be verified.
-Otherwise an attacker ([MITM][^0]) between the client and the server can eavesdrop on the transmitted data.
+The authenticity of the remote server needs to be verified while establishing a secure connection to it, or else an attacker ([MITM][^0]) between the client and the server can eavesdrop on the transmitted data.
 To the best of our knowledge, authentication cannot be done solely in-band, but needs external infrastructure.
-Various methods are used in practice, which rely on public key encryption.
+The most common methods used in practice rely on public key encryption.

 *Web of trust* (used by [OpenPGP][^1]) is a decentralised public key